Nordeus/pushkin/docs/index.md

 **Login event**

 Used to register a device to a specific user.
 It also keeps track of user details.
-It is recommended to send this when the user logs in your application if you support such functionality.
+It is required to send this predefined event in order to enable Pushkin to work.

 * Event ID: 4001